-Hypersensitivity reactions, occasionally (such as Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, and anaphylaxis), and hyperphenylalaninemia, can occur particularly when pyrimethamine is administered concomitantly with sulfonamide.
+Hypersensitivity reactions, occasionally severe (such as Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, and anaphylaxis), and hyperphenylalaninemia, can occur particularly when pyrimethamine is administered concomitantly with a sulfonamide.
 Consult the complete prescribing information for the relevant sulfonamide for sulfonamide-associated adverse events.
-With doses pyrimethamine used for the treatment of toxoplasmosis, anorexia and vomiting may occur.
-Vomiting may be minimized by giving the medication with meals; it disappears promptly reduction of dosage.
-Doses used in toxoplasmosis may produce megaloblastic anemia, leukopenia, thrombocytopenia, pancytopenia, neutropenia, atrophic glossitis, hematuria, and disorders of cardiac rhythm.

-Hematologic effects, however, may also occur at low doses in certain individuals (see PRECAUTIONS; General).
+With doses of pyrimethamine used for the treatment of toxoplasmosis, anorexia and vomiting may occur.
+Vomiting may be minimized by giving the medication with meals; it usually disappears promptly upon reduction of dosage.
+Doses used in toxoplasmosis may megaloblastic produce anemia. leukopenia, thrombocytopenia, pancytopenia, neutropenia, atrophic glossitis, hematuria, and disorders of cardiac rhythm.
+Hematologic effects, however, may also occur at low doses in certain individuals (see PRECAUTIONS: General).
 Pulmonary eosinophilia has been reported rarely.